'Real Tarzann' attacks python hunter associated with Zoological Wildlife Foundation, police say

 Holston has some 5.8 million followers on Instagram and about 510,000 subscribers on YouTube.

-Some of Holston's pictures include animals that belong to the ZWF, co-founded by Mario Tabraue Sr., a convicted felon and exotic-wildlife exhibitor.
+Some of his videos and pictures feature animals that belong to the ZWF, co-founded by Mario Tabraue Sr., a convicted felon and exotic-wildlife exhibitor.
 Trabaue keeps his collection at a ranch near Miami-Dade County's Country Walk neighborhood, west of Zoo Miami.

 ZWF's website lists Leon as having worked as an animal curator supervisor since 2014 and claims he has been "dedicating his time to learn how to work with large cats in pursuit of one day being able to rescue some on his own."

-During the Saturday afternoon bond hearing, a defense attorney said there was a confusion about the burglary charge.
-She said the incident was in a property where Holston had been living in for the last seven months.

-The prosecutor said the charge in question was the one with the bond hold, which prevented Holston from leaving the jail.
-The other charges have a $6,500 bond.

-Diaz ordered Holston to stay away from Zelaya and Leon.
+Diaz ordered Holston, who has volunteered at ZWF, to stay away from Zelaya and Leon.
 Miami-Dade County records show defense attorney Jeremy McLymont is representing Holston, and the case was assigned to Miami-Dade County Circuit Judge Richard Hersch.

+McLymont and Leon could not be reached for comment and volunteers at the ZWF also refused to issue a statement.

 Just playing catch up 🔥 Just launched some YouTube videos too 😎 “Be angry, and do not sin.
 Meditate within your heart on your bed, and be still.
 Selah.
 Offer the sacrifices of righteousness, and put your trust in the LORD.”
 Psalm 4:4,5 I got to be better at writing off losses, instead of compounding my problems with bitterness and payback.
 I got to trust God more, and allow the hurts others inflict on me to be a sacrifice of righteousness to God.
 It all boils down to who I think is greater, God or man.